Links

 Snapshot

-An individual report within a project’s test history.
-Includes a tree of dependancies, and a list of vulnerabilities that was accurate at the time the test was conducted.
+An individual report within the test history of a Project.
+Includes a tree of dependencies and a list of vulnerabilities that was accurate at the time the test was conducted.

 Snyk